Jonathan González Ortiz

-Jonathan González Ortiz (born July 26, 1989) is a Puerto Rican professional boxer who competes in the welterweight division.
+Jonathan González Ortiz (born July 26, 1989) is a Puerto Rican professional boxer.
 As an amateur, he represented Puerto Rico at numerous international events.
-Among his achievements, Gonzalez won a silver medal at the 2007 Pan American Games.
-After qualifying, he competed at the 2008 Summer Olympics.
+Gonzalez won a silver medal at the 2007 Pan American Games.
+He also competed at the 2008 Summer Olympics.

 Amateur career

 At the 2007 Pan American Games, González defeated Inocente Fiss of Cuba in the semifinals; in the finals, he lost to Karl Dargan.

 At the world championships 2007 he lost his first match to Australian Todd Kidd.

 On July 8, 2008, Puerto Rico's Sports and Recreation Department offered up to $48,000 to the five boxers classified to the Olympics, if the boxers choose to continue in the team for a second Olympic cycle.
-Gonzalez noted that the offer was solid, noting his intention to stay if the quantity is met.
-As part of their training the boxing team moved to Korea, in order to assimilate the hourary changes.
+Gonzalez noted that the offer was solid, noting his intention to stay if the quantity were met.
+As part of their training, the boxing team moved to South Korea to assimilate with the hourly changes.
 After training and participating in a series of exhibition matches, the team traveled from Korea to Beijing.
 In his first Olympic fight, González lost to Ionuţ Gheorghe of Romania by points, with scores of 21-4.
-After the event, he said that his performance wasn't "sufficiently aggressive" and that his opponent's speed "surprised" him, because it wasn't seen in previous sparring fights between them.
+After the event, he said that his performance wasn't "sufficiently aggressive" and that his opponent's speed "surprised" him because it wasn't seen in previous sparring fights between them.
 Upon closing his amateur career, González had compiled a record of 132-18.